Mazyod/PhoenixSharp/Migration.md

 #### DelayedExecutor Changes

 Instead of returning `uint`, `DelayedExecutor` now returns `IDelayedExecution` instance.
-It is a simple object that "knows" how to cancel the delayed exection.
+It is a simple object that "knows" how to cancel the delayed execution.

 ```diff
 -public uint Execute(Action action, TimeSpan delay) {